Azure/azure-workload-identity/docs/book/src/topics/federated-identity-credential.md

 ## Azure CLI

-To create a federated identity credential, login to [Azure Cloud Shell][1] and run the following commands:
+A federated identity credential can also be created using the `az` CLI.
+This can either be done in a local terminal session, or using [Azure Cloud Shell][1].
+Use the `az` CLI to run the following commands:

 ```bash
 # Get the object ID of the AAD application